 Soccer With A Pacemaker: Dangerous Goals

-It turns out… its complicated.
+It turns out… it’s complicated.
 Like with other sports, if one has a pacemaker, it is important to consult one’s doctor before participating, because both the physical heart and the medical device need to be considered before they can take part.
 Factors such as risk for physical impact and physical strain often need to be addressed before joining in.
 However, this depends on the sport and its physical requirements.

 So, while you’re strapping on your cleats and shin guards, let’s discuss if/how people with pacemakers can safely participate in the most popular sport on earth.